c4tom/DreamDevBox/CONTRIBUTING.md

 #### Upgrade Adminer

-Adminer requires some adjustments to work with the Devilbox intranet.
+Adminer requires some adjustments to work with the DreamDevBox intranet.
 See below for files to adjust:

 `adminer-x.y.z-en.php`
 ```diff